 - Make sure that the plastic container given to you for transporting your stool is clean and ready.

 - Once all instruments are ready, and you are prepared for a bowel movement, make sure to place a barrier between your stool and the toilet water.
-You can use a clean plastic bag, or a dry toilet barrier given to you by the hospital.
+You can use a clean plastic bag or plastic wrap.
 This will help you ensure that the stool isn’t contaminated with anything else before collection.

 - Using the collection instrument or clean stick or plastic spoon, place a small sample into the clean collection container and make sure to close the lid tightly, ensuring not to contaminate your stool sample with anything else.